-We are binocular vision specialists and work to fine tune the visual system.
+We have a special interest in binocular vision and work to fine tune the visual system so both eyes see clearly and comfortably.
 Your child may be able to generally see well but there is something just not right.
 We are able to identify small problems that have a big effect on their vision particularly for reading and learning.

 You may have been told by a regular optometrist that your childs vision is fine but they are still having difficulties.
 Sometimes a small vision problem is enough to make reading more difficult and lead to poor attention and comprehension.
 Once your child starts to fall behind it is much harder to catch up.